axeltechtips/skyshield/readme.md

 ## Contributing

-Help us improve SkyShield by expanding the keyword block list!
+Help us improve SkyShield by expanding the username block list!
 To suggest new keywords:

 1. Fork this repository.
-2. Add your usernames to the `blocklist.json` file.
+2. Add the usernames to the `blocklist.json` file.
 3. Submit a pull request with a short description of your changes.

 All contributions are reviewed, and helpful additions will be merged to keep the list effective.